 Everyone experiences emotional ups and downs, but sometimes those struggles become persistent and overwhelming.
 When emotional pain begins to interfere with daily life, relationships, or physical health, it may be time to seek help.
 Yet, many people delay therapy, waiting until their symptoms are unbearable.
 They may feel unsure about what therapy involves or wonder if their problems are “serious enough.”

-The truth is, therapy is not reserved only for those in crisis.
-It is a proactive tool for personal growth, emotional clarity, and long-term mental wellness.
-This guide will help you recognize when seeing a therapist can make a meaningful difference in your life.
+There’s no need to wait until everything feels unmanageable.
+Therapy can be a space for cultivating resilience, navigating transitions, and simply investing in your own well-being.
+This guide will help you recognize when seeking therapy can make a meaningful difference in your life.
 If you are unsure when to see a therapist, these ten signs can offer clarity.

 1. You Feel Overwhelmed by Daily Life